hausgold/rimless/README.md

 ### Writing tests for your messages

 Producing messages is a bliss with the rimless gem, but producing code needs to be tested as well.
-Thats why the gem ships some RSpec helpers and matchers for this purpose.
+That's why the gem ships some RSpec helpers and matchers for this purpose.
 A common situation is also handled by the RSpec extension: on the test environment (eg. a continuous integration service) its not likely to have a Apache Kafka/Confluent Schema Registry cluster available.
-Thats why actual calls to Kafka/Schema Registry are mocked away.
+That's why actual calls to Kafka/Schema Registry are mocked away.

 First of all, just add `require 'rimless/rspec'` to your `spec_helper.rb` or